nfdi4plants/ARC-specification/ISA-XLSX.md

 > [U+0023](http://www.fileformat.info/info/unicode/char/0023/index.htm)  (the `#` character) > MUST be interpreted as
 > comments, where reference implementation parsers SHOULD ignore those lines entirely.

 > Rows where the label `Comment[<comment name>]` appear can also appear within any of the > section blocks.
-Where these appear, the comment name must be unique within the context of a single block (e.g. you cannot have multiple occurences of `Comment[external DB REF]` within `STUDY ASSAYS`.
+Where these appear, the comment name must be unique within the context of a single block (e.g. you cannot have multiple occurrences of `Comment[external DB REF]` within `STUDY ASSAYS`.
 Also, the value cells MUST match the number of values indicated by the rest of the section in context.

 ## Ontology Source Reference section